-Abel Janszoon Tasman, in command of two vessels, the Heemskerck and Zeehan, set out from Batavia in 1642 to ascertain the extent of the great southern continent.
+In 1642 Abel Janszoon Tasman set out from Batavia to ascertain the extent of the great southern continent.
 He named Van Diemen's Land, imagining it to be part of Australia proper, and sailing north-easterly discovered New Zealand and returned to Batavia.
-In his second voyage in 1644 Tasman visited the northern coast of Australia, sailing round the Gulf of Carpentaria and along the north-west coast as far down as the tropic of Capricorn.
+In his second voyage in 1644 Tasman visited the northern coast of Australia, sailing round the Gulf of Carpentaria and along the north-west coast as far south as the tropic of Capricorn.
+This voyage of Tasman's may be said to have ended the period of Dutch discoveries, although there were subsequent visits by the Dutch to Australia (de Vlamingh in 1696 and Van Delft in 1705).